Oubaido22/1_min_coach/README.md

 ## 💡 Our Proposed Solution

 Welcome to a new era of fitness.
 We're not just an app; **we're your personal revolution**.
-MyGym ignites your fitness journey with the power of **micro-workouts**—high-impact, 1-minute exercise sessions you can do anywhere, anytime.
+1 mn coach ignites your fitness journey with the power of **micro-workouts**—high-impact, 1-minute exercise sessions you can do anywhere, anytime.
 Our AI-driven solution transforms your surroundings into your own personal gym.

 ### 🚀 **Our Core Innovation: Fitness That Adapts to YOU**